nerdschoolbergen/modern-javascript-and-web-apis/exercise2/README.md

 :pencil2: In `tvShowRouter`, _require_ the `tvShowService`.<br/>
 :pencil2: Remove the `tvShows` array.<br/>
 :pencil2: Replace the usage of the array with a call to `tvShowService.getAll()`.<br/>
-:pencil2: Test that everything still works with Postman (remember to restart the web server).<br/>
+:pencil2: Test that everything still works with Postman (remember to restart the web server).
+Note: Postman should show [] now as the result.<br/>
 :pencil2: Git commit the changes and push to github.

 ## 2.5 Making a endpoint to get a tv show by it's ID